badri-k7/aws-devops/README.md

 ## DynamoDB
   The DynamoDB directory contains subdirectories for using DynamoDB with AWS CLI, Boto3, and for local development.

-  - `dynamodb/boto3/1.create-table.md`: This file contains instructions for creating a DynamoDB table using Boto3.
+  - `dynamodb/boto3/1.create-table.md`: Contains instructions for creating a DynamoDB table using Boto3.

-  - `dynamodb/boto3/2.crud-operations.md`: This file contains instructions for performing CRUD operations on a DynamoDB table using Boto3.
+  - `dynamodb/boto3/2.crud-operations.md`: Provides guidelines for performing CRUD operations on a DynamoDB table using Boto3.

   - `dynamodb/cli/1.create-table.md`: This file contains instructions for creating a DynamoDB table using AWS CLI.

   - `dynamodb/cli/2.crud-operations.md`: This file contains instructions for performing CRUD operations on a DynamoDB table using AWS CLI.

-  - `dynamodb/ddb-local-dev/install-dynamodb-local.md`: This file contains instructions for installing DynamoDB Local, a local development version of DynamoDB, on your local machine.

 ## IAM
   The IAM directory contains subdirectories for using IAM with AWS CLI and Boto3.